Biography of William Hazlitt

 New Unitarian College, Hackney, London.

-1787: Family returned to England and settled in Wem, Shropshire.
+1787: The Hazlitt family return to England and settle in Wem, Shropshire.

-1791: Still a radical his father was one of those protesting at the persecution of Joseph Priestley in Birmingham.
+1791: Still a radical his father is one of those protesting at the persecution of Joseph Priestley in Birmingham.

-1795: William Hazlitt was sent to be trained at the New Unitarian College in Hackney, London which had been founded by Priestley.
+1795: William Hazlitt is sent to be trained at the New Unitarian College in Hackney, London which had been founded by Priestley.

-1796: Met the poet Samuel Taylor Coleridge, then training to become a Unitarian Minister in Shrewsbury, who encouraged him to write “The Principles of Human Action”.
+1796: He meets the poet Samuel Taylor Coleridge, then training to become a Unitarian Minister in Shrewsbury, who encourages him to write “The Principles of Human Action”.

-1797: Losing his desire to become a radical Unitarian William Hazlitt left the college.
-Whilst in London he met a number of influential radicals including Leigh Hunt and Lord Byron.
-Next he had desires at being a portrait painter but with no commissions and little success he decided on becoming a writer.
+1797: Losing his desire to become a radical Unitarian William Hazlitt leaves the college.
+Whilst in London he meets a number of influential radicals including Leigh Hunt and Lord Byron.
+Next he had desires at being a portrait painter but with no commissions and little success he decides on becoming a writer.

-1806: Published his first major work “Free Thoughts on Public Affairs” which was an attack on William Pitt and his Government, especially in foreign policy.
-He opposed the war with France and the consequent heavy taxation.
-He next wrote a succession of pamphlets about political corruption and the need to change the system of voting.
-He also began to write for “The Times” newspaper as his friend Thomas Barnes was the parliamentary reporter and then became the Editor.
+1806: Hazlitt publishes his first major work “Free Thoughts on Public Affairs” which was an attack on the Prime Minister William Pitt and his Government, especially in foreign policy.
+He opposes the war with France and the consequent heavy taxation.
+He next writes a succession of pamphlets about political corruption and the need to change the system of voting.
+He also begins to write for “The Times” newspaper as his friend Thomas Barnes is the parliamentary reporter and then became the Editor.

-1813: Taken on as the parliamentary reporter for “The Morning Chronicle” a newspaper with Whig leanings, however he criticised both the Tories and the Whigs with equal enthusiasm.
-He also wrote scathing articles for “The Examiner” the Radical journal edited by Leigh Hunt.
-Never rich he had to write for many other journals such as the “Edinburgh Review” “The Yellow Dwarf” and the “London Magazine” to try and make ends meet.
-Besides politics he wrote on art, drama and literature.
+1813: He is taken on as the parliamentary reporter for “The Morning Chronicle” a newspaper with Whig leanings, however he criticised both the Tories and the Whigs with equal enthusiasm.
+He also writse scathing articles for “The Examiner”, the Radical journal edited by Leigh Hunt.
+Never rich he has to write for many other journals such as the “Edinburgh Review” “The Yellow Dwarf” and the “London Magazine” to try and make ends meet.
+Besides politics he writes on art, drama and literature.

-1828: William Hazlitt started on his “Life of Napoleon Bonaparte” which he completed in 1830.
-His last years were dogged by ill health.
+1828: William Hazlitt starts on his “Life of Napoleon Bonaparte” which he completes in 1830.
+His last years are dogged by ill health.

 1805: “An Essay on the Principles of Human Action.”